awsdocs/aws-opsworks-user-guide/doc_source/cookbooks-101-basics-ec2.md

 1. Private DNS name

 **Important**
-Rather than use your account credentials for the access and secret keys, you should create an IAM user and provide those credentials to Test Kitchen\.
+Rather than use your account credentials for the access and secret keys, you should create a user and provide those credentials to Test Kitchen\.
 For more information, see [Best Practices for Managing AWS Access Keys](http://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html)\.
 Be careful not to put `.kitchen.yml` in a publicly accessible location, such as uploading it to a public GitHub or Bitbucket repository\.
 Doing so exposes your credentials and could compromise your account's security\.

 The `kitchen-ec2` driver provides default support for the following platforms: